 - Headache symptoms have been assessed using the validated French version of the Diagnostic Interview for Headache Syndromes (DIHS)

 - Stressful life events during adulthood have been evaluated using the Amiel Lebigre’s Life Event Questionnaire

 - Family history information has been systematically collected from all participants (if they were 15 years of age or older) using the Family History-Research Diagnostic Criteria (FH-RDC)

 The second follow-up has now been completed (2014 – 31 mars 2018).
 The data are currently being analyzed.

-A third follow-up will start in spring 2018.
+A third follow-up started in April 2018.